 I also had to add my own knobs for the sides that pull out.
 The original knobs were broken off or lost.
 I love how fancy these knobs look!

 This stencil is the same stencil I used on my folding table makeover that I did for my laundry room makeover.
-It’s the French Floral Damask stencil from Royal Design Studio.
+It’s my favorite French Floral Damask stencil.
 LOVE this stencil so much.
-To see my tutorial using this stencil on how to stencil on furniture, watch my how-to-tutorial.

 For this project, I removed all the drawers and laid them down straight together, then placed the stencil over them.